PyTables/PyTables/doc/source/cookbook/threading.rst

     _tables_file._open_files = ThreadsafeFileRegistry()

-At this point PyTables can be used transparently in example program presented in the previous section.
+At this point PyTables can be used transparently in the example program presented in the previous section.
 In particular the standard PyTables API (including *with* statements) can be used in the *thread function*::